 Bart’s Books is hands-down one of the best bookstores in the US.
 It’s a California gem, mostly outdoors (so you can still browse books after hours and pay via a slot in the door).

-Honestly, I wish I could drive to California just to see Bart’s Books.
+Honestly, I wish I could drive to California just to see Bart’s Books (update: we did!
+Here’s our guide to the best bookstores in California).
 The red bookshelves are staggered beneath tall palms and (mostly) sunny Ojai days.
 They contain over 100,000 titles (ranging from penny paperbacks to antiquarian finds), making Bart’s the largest outdoor bookstore in the world.

 With rooms of bronze sculpture displays, hung-up oil paintings, and waist-height shelves of books, Anticus has made its mark as one of the best bookstores around the world.
 It’s for artists and travelers and book lovers alike.

 When I first visited Anticus, it was a little away from Arizona’s top tourist spots (in Kierland Commons).
 Now, it’s in Old Town Scottsdale (so there’s no excuse not to visit whilst here).